 Below we have some awesome music production tutorials mainly by Alex Solano, tutor, producer, mixing and mastering engineer.Simply click the video you wish to watch linked to YouTubewww.pulsatingwaves.com

 Vocalist WantedFRESH SOUNDS FOR 2016Love The Prodigy?
 Love Something Fresh?
 Love EDM?
 Love The Future?
 Then please fill out the vocalist submission form and lets make a much needed fresh mark on the industry!

-Available soon by Phat Monkey: Dj and music artist web design which Includes the pro P.E.M team to work on your images.
-Normal site £300, Pro site £500, brochure coming soon!!
+WEB DESIGN by Phat Monkey for Dj’s and music artist, also Includes the professional P.E.M team to work on your images.
+Cost Per Site £300, brochure available soon!!

 Hey guys and gals, thank you very much for checking out my Dj mixes on BeatPort, there is something I need to address, I receive numerous emails from you peeps regarding my DJ availability, I really do appreciate this, but I have no plans at this very moment to return to the scene which started for me over 16 years ago.
 I am weighing up the pluses and minuses with my life choices at the moment.
 I would however consider a residency in a hot country, wouldn’t we all, must be my age, feel free to email me any offers regarding that *lol* to firstname.lastname@example.org

 Phat Monkey is completely self funded, if you would like to donate to the minuscule empire then please click the button below, thank you very much :)